Heterogeneous gold catalysis

+Heterogeneous gold catalysis refers to the use of elemental gold as a heterogeneous catalyst.
+As in most heterogeneous catalysis, the metal is typically supported on metal oxide.
+Furthermore, as seen in other heterogeneous catalysts, activity increases with a decreasing diameter of supported gold clusters.
+Several industrially relevant processes are also observed such as H2 activation, Water-gas shift reaction, and hydrogenation.
+One or two gold-catalyzed reactions may have been commercialized.

 The high activity of supported gold clusters has been proposed to arise from a combination of structural changes, quantum-size effects and support effects that preferentially tune the electronic structure of gold such that optimal binding of adsorbates during the catalytic cycle is enabled.
 The selectivity and activity of gold nanoparticles can be finely tuned by varying the choice of support material, with e.g. titania (TiO2), hematite (α-Fe2O3), cobalt(II/III) oxide (Co3O4) and nickel(II) oxide (NiO) serving as the most effective support materials for facilitating the catalysis of CO combustion.
 Besides enabling an optimal dispersion of the nanoclusters, the support materials have been suggested to promote catalysis by altering the size, shape, strain and charge state of the cluster.
 A precise shape control of the deposited gold clusters has been shown to be important for optimizing the catalytic activity, with hemispherical, few atomic layers thick nanoparticles generally exhibiting the most desirable catalytic properties due to maximized number of high-energy edge and corner sites.

 Proposed applications

-In the past, heterogeneous gold catalysts have found commercial applications for the industrial production of polyvinyl chloride (PVC), methyl methacrylate, and catalytic converters.
+In the past, heterogeneous gold catalysts have found preliminary commercial applications for the industrial production of vinyl chloride (precursor to polyvinyl chloride or PVC) and methyl methacrylate.
 Traditionally, PVC production uses mercury catalysts and leads to serious environmental concerns.
 China accounts for 50% of world's mercury emissions and 60% of China's mercury emission is caused by PVC production.
 Although gold catalysts are slightly expensive, overall production cost is affected by only ~1%.
 Therefore, green gold catalysis is considered valuable.
 The price fluctuation in gold has later led to cease the operations based on their use in catalytic converters.
-Very recently, there has been a lot of developments in gold catalysis for the synthesis of organic molecules including the C-C bond forming homocoupling or cross-coupling reactions and it has been speculated that some of these catalysts could find applications in various fields.

 CO oxidation

 Gold can be a very active catalyst in oxidation of carbon monoxide (CO), i.e. the reaction of CO with molecular oxygen to produce carbon dioxide (CO2).
+Particles of 2 to 5 nm exhibit high catalytic activities.
 Supported gold clusters, thin films and nanoparticles are one to two orders of magnitude more active than atomically dispersed gold cations or unsupported metallic gold.

 Gold cations can be dispersed atomically on basic metal oxide supports such as MgO and La2O3.
 Monovalent and trivalent gold cations have been identified, the latter being more active but less stable than the former.
 The turnover frequency (TOF) of CO oxidation on these cationic gold catalysts is in the order of magnitude of 0.01 s−1, exhibiting the very high activation energy of 138 kJ/mol.